In the context of Newton's First and Second Laws, what is the... | Study Prep in Pearson+

 Master Intro to Forces & Newton's Second Law with a bite sized video explanation from PatrickStart learning

+A box is being pushed across a horizontal surface.
+If the applied force is to the right and the net force acting on the box is to the right, what is the force of friction acting on the box?

-According to Newton's First Law, what will most likely happen to a test dummy during a crash test if its seatbelt is not buckled?
+According to Newton's First Law, what type of path does a moving object follow in the absence of a net external force?

-In the context of Newton's First and Second Laws, which physics principle best explains why a car may experience a spinout when turning sharply on a slippery road?
+In the context of Newton's First and Second Laws, what is meant by the net force acting on an object?

-Francisco is holding two magnets close to each other.
-According to Newton's First and Second Laws, what will happen when he lets go of the magnets?

-According to the second part of Newton's First Law, what happens to an object at rest if no net external force acts on it?
+A box is being pushed to the right with a force of while friction exerts a force of to the left.
+What is the magnitude and direction (right or left) of the net force acting on the box?

+A particle moves along the x-axis so that its position as a function of time is given by , where is in meters and is in seconds.
+At what time or times is the particle moving to the right at maximum speed?

 Newton's First & Second Laws practice set